FennStatistics/Article_SoftRobotIntervention/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the code and content in this repository, without commercial use.
+This project is licensed under the Creative Commons License.

 ## Contact Information